Click here to access Our new MyChart patient portal!

 FAMILY MEDICINE RESDIENCY

-Jordan Valley is a Federally Qualified Health Center that serves as the primary clinic site for the Jordan Valley FMR.
-We partner with CoxHealth to provide an excellent education for residents who are passionate about training in a community-based setting.
+Jordan Valley is a Federally Qualified Health Center that serves as the primary clinic site for the Jordan Valley Family Medicine Residency (FMR).
+Through a partnership with CoxHealth, through the Southwest Missouri Consortium for Graduate Medical Education (SMC GME), we provide an excellent education for residents passionate about training in a community-based setting.

 Program Information

-SMC GME FMR Program Aims
+Jordan Valley FMR Program Aims

 1. The primary clinical site is an FQHC that cares for a vulnerable population in Springfield Missouri with a multidisciplinary team.